celery/celery/docs/userguide/canvas.rst

 - Simple chord

-    The chord primitive enables us to add callback to be called when all of the tasks in a group has finished executing, which is often required for algorithms that aren't embarrassingly parallel::
+    The chord primitive enables us to add callback to be called when all of the tasks in a group have finished executing, which is often required for algorithms that aren't embarrassingly parallel::

         >>> from celery import chord